CaraGP/ElucidatTechTest/NOTES.md

 ## Suite doesn't display pending step snippets (Minor)

-Not sure exactly why not, probably a config issue and i'm overlooking something(s).
+Not sure exactly why not, probably a config issue and I'm overlooking something(s).

 ## Issue with the Landing Page's start button (Minor)

-I couldn't select it in the same way as I have done with the Go button-looking component (".button=Start").
+I couldn't select it in the same way as I have done with the Go button (".button=Start").
 Had to just use the id instead.
-With QA IDs implemented, this hopefully would be a null issue.
+With QA IDs implemented, this hopefully would be a non-issue.